Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 A museum meticulously maintained by the Lalbhai Dalpatbhai Bharatiya Sanskriti Vidyamandir, is home to an array of sculptures, manuscripts, art works, woodwork, beadwork, paintings and contemporary coins.

 There are information kiosks within the galleries giving an easy access to the information about the collection.
-L.D museum organizes workshops supporting the promotion of Indian art and culture.
-Since 2003, the Museum has a strong collaboration with the National Mission.
+The L.D museum organizes workshops supporting the promotion of Indian art and culture.
+Since 2003, the Museum has had a strong collaboration with the National Mission.

 A renowned industrialist Shri Kasturbhai Lalbhai along with the famous monk and scholar Jain Acharya Muni Puniyavijayiji set up the Lalbhai Dalpatbhai Institute of Indology.
 Muni Puniyavijayiji gave all his valuable collection of manuscripts, bronze and cloth paintings to the institute.
 A thought of establishing a museum emerged as the collection grew in numbers and a need to safeguard it was realised.

 Next to the L.D.
-Institute of Indology a building built by prominent architect Shri Balkrishna Doshi was chosen to host the rich collection of the artefacts.
+Institute of Indology, a building built by prominent architect Shri Balkrishna Doshi was chosen to host the rich collection of the artefacts.
 In 1985 the then Governor of Gujarat, Shri Brajkumar Nehru inaugurated the Museum.

 This impressive museum was designed with two galleries named Muni Puniyavijayji Gallery and Smt.
 Madhuri Desai Gallery.
 Later in 2004 an additional gallery called the Priyakant Munshaw Gallery was set up.

 Muni Puniyavijayiji Gallery is set in the first floor with a display of Gujarati Jaina style paintings.
 He had a passion of collecting several important artefacts like palm leaf manuscripts since 1940.
-The visitors get a chance to witness one of the earliest painted paper manuscript of Shantinath Charitra dated V.S 1453 (which refers to as 1396 A.D.).
+The visitors get a chance to witness one of the earliest painted paper manuscripts of Shantinath Charitra dated V.S 1453 (which refers to as 1396 A.D.).
 Shantinath Charitra is a Sanskrit text narrating the life of the 16th Jain Tirthankara Shaninatha and written by Ajita Prabhasuri in 1397 CE.